-4 Specific events/ actions
+4 Specific events / actions

-- 4.1 During the year, the following specific events/ actions having a major bearing on the Company's affairs took place, in pursuance of the above referred laws, rules, regulations and standards : - (i) The Board of Directors accorded its consent for issue of guarantees from time to time to an extent of Rs.
+- 4.1 During the year, the following specific events/ actions having a major bearing on the Company's affairs took place, in pursuance of the above referred laws, rules, regulations and standards: - (i) The Board of Directors accorded its consent for issue of guarantees from time to time to an extent of Rs.
 400 crores for the year. - (ii) Members accorded their approval for the following items by way of Special Resolutions:

-At the 11th AGM
+A. At the 11th, AGM

-(a) Issue of non-convertible debentures from time to time up to a maximum amount of Rs.
-5,000 crores.

-- (b) Borrowing and creation of security for such borrowings from time to time upto an extent of Rs.
-12,000 Crores (at the 11th AGM). - (c) Amendment to the Memorandum of Association of the Company (at the 11th AGM). - (d) Amendment to the Employee Stock Scheme I by providing an amended vesting schedule for the ESOP participants and also empowering the ESOP Trustee to sell the shares allotted on exercise on their behalf (at the 11th AGM).
+- (a) Issue of non-convertible debentures upto Rs.
+5,000 crores; - (b) Borrowing and creation of security for such borrowings upto Rs.
+12,000 Crores. - (c) Amendment to the Memorandum of Association of the Company; and - (d) Amendment to the Employee Stock Scheme I by providing an amended vesting schedule for the ESOP participants and also empowering the ESOP Trustee to sell the shares allotted on exercise on their behalf.

-At the EGM on 23rd May 2019
+B. At the EGM on 23 rd May 2019

-(e) Amendment to the Employee Stock Option Plan, 2016, increasing the number of options from 56,63,747 to 68,51,758
+(e) Amendment to the Employee Stock Option Plan, 2016, increasing the number of options from 56,63,747 to 68,51,758.

-At the EGM on 4th December 2019
+C. At the EGM on 4 th December 2019

-- (f) Preference issue of upto 31,97,644 Equity shares of Rs.
-10/- each at Rs.
-197.02 to Sumitomo Mitsui Banking Corporation Ltd.allotted on 16th December,2019. - (g) Preferential issue in aggregate of 71,59,111Compulsorily convertible preference shares of Rs.
-20/ each by way of preferential allotment to IIFL Special Opportunities Funds (Series 1to 7) and Augusta Investments II Pte.
+- (t) Preferential issue of upto 31,97,644 Equity shares of Rs.10/- each at Rs.197.02 to Sumitomo Mitsui Banking Corporation Ltd.-allotted on 16th December 2019. - (g) Preferential issue in aggregate of 71,59,111 Compulsorily convertible preference shares of Rs.20/- each by way of preferential allotment to IIFL Special Opportunities Funds (Series 1 to 7) and Augusta Investments II Pte.
 Ltd.